Yawan-1/StackOverFlow--Clone/README.md

 <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/Yawan-1/StackOverFlow--Clone">
 ![python3.x](https://img.shields.io/badge/python-3.x-brightgreen.svg)

-A Clone of StackOver Flow, I implemented almost every functionalities, I just wanted to notice and show developers how StackOver-Flow works , do tasks <b style="color:lightgreen">under the hood</b>, how tasks and queries are executing behind the scenes.
+Clone of Stack Overflow where I implemented nearly all of its functionalities.
+My intention was to provide insight and demonstration to developers on the inner workings of Stack Overflow - including how tasks are performed <b style="color:lightgreen">behind the scenes</b> and how queries are executed..

 ## Images